ddev/ddev/docs/content/users/install/performance.md

     * **Not for every project**: Mutagen is not the right choice for every project.
 If filesystem consistency is your highest priority (as opposed to performance) then there are reasons to be cautious, although people have had excellent experiences: there haven't been major issues reported, but two-way sync is a very difficult computational problem, and problems may surface.
     * **Don't change or remove files when DDEV is stopped**: If you change files (checking out a different branch, or removing a file) while DDEV is stopped, mutagen has no way to know you meant to do that.
 So when you start again, it will get the files that are stored and bring them back to the host.
-    * **Only one mutagen version on machine please**: DDEV installs its own mutagen. **You do not need to install mutagen.** Multiple mutagen versions can't coexist on one machine, so please stop any running mutagen.
-On macOS, `killall mutagen`.
-If you absolutely have to have mutagen installed via homebrew or another technique (for another project) make sure it's the same version as you get with `ddev version`.
     * **Works everywhere, most useful on macOS and traditional Windows**: This is mostly for macOS and traditional Windows users.
 WSL2 is already the preferred environment for Windows users, but if you're still using traditional Windows this makes a huge difference.
 Although DDEV with mutagen is fully supported and tested on traditional Windows and Linux/WSL2, enabling mutagen on Linux/WSL2 may not be your first choice, since it adds some complexity and very little performance.
     * **Increased disk usage**: Mutagen integration increases the size of your project code disk usage, because the code exists both on your computer and also inside a docker volume.
 (As of v1.19+, this does *not* include your file upload directory, so normally it's not too intrusive.)
 So take care that you have enough overall disk space, and also (on macOS) that you have enough file space set up in Docker Desktop.
 For projects before v1.19, if you have a large amount of data like user-generated content that does not need syncing (i.e. `fileadmin` for TYPO3 or `sites/default/files` for Drupal), you can exclude specific directories from getting synced and use regular docker mount for them instead.
 See [below for Advanced Mutagen configuration options](#advanced-mutagen-configuration-options).
 As of v1.19, this is handled automatically and these files are not mutagen-synced.
     * If your project is likely to change the same file on both the host and inside the container, you may be at risk for conflicts.